 The measure is considered a violation of GATT Article III (National Treatment) and Article XI (General prohibition of quantitative restrictions).
 The United States, however, claimed that the measure is permitted under the special rule on the provisional application of GATT of 1947.
 During the Uruguay Round negotiation, Member countries other than the United States asserted that the special rule should not carry over to GATT 1994, but the United States maintained that the measure should continue, mostly to uphold the Jones Act.
 In the end, Member countries agreed to put the special provision in Paragraph 3 of GATT 1994.
-This Paragraph, maintained under such unusual proceedings, causes considerable problems.
+This Paragraph maintained under such unusual proceedings, causes considerable problems in light of basic principles of WTO.